Premier Foods explores options as part of regular review

-LONDON Premier Foods (PFD.L), the owner of British food brands including Mr Kipling cakes and Oxo stock cubes, is exploring options as part of a regular review into maximizing shareholder value.
+LONDON (Reuters) - Premier Foods (PFD.L), the owner of British food brands including Mr Kipling cakes and Oxo stock cubes, is exploring options as part of a regular review into maximizing shareholder value.

 The review comes amid a flurry of activity in the packaged food sector in which Nestle (NESN.S) is being pushed to change by an activist shareholder, Unilever (ULVR.L) (UNc.AS) is selling its margarines business and Reckitt Benckiser (RB.L) is selling its mustard business.